• Skip to primary navigation

 These breakfast cookies fit in perfectly with that theme.

-They allow you to get a fresh, clean start every morning while giving you a delicious, filling breakfast.
+They allow you to get a fresh start every morning while giving you a delicious, filling breakfast.
 How about that for reinvention?!

 These cookies are super easy to put together, too.
 Blend all your dry ingredients, then the wet ingredients and bake.
 I use gluten-free oats, however, you can certainly feel free to use whatever kind you have.